gmnr/telegram-bot/README.md

-# my-telegram-bot
+# telegram-bot
-Settings and functions of a bot that i use for quick notification
+A small telegram bot that i use for quick notification